Below is the FAQ for all registered riders and individuals curious about the High Cascades 100.

 - TBA June 2018 but with an event date of 7/21/18 the High Country awaits!

 Drop bags will be left by the Black Event Trailer after and until 11am the next day for rider pickup.

 What is at the aid stations?

-1000 gallons of water or 48 oz minimum for each person at each of 5 aid stations, last year we served up 120,000 ounces of water and electrolyte drink.
+1000 gallons of water or 48 oz minimum for each person at each of 4 aid stations and 1 additional water stop, last year we served up 120,000 ounces of water and electrolyte drink.

 Bagels, PB and J, Nutella, Chips, COKE, (at Select aid stations) and special treats at certain aid stations.

 Also you can drop a 1 gallon zip lock bag or super small cooler not to exceed 12×16 at 2 locations adds that extra push to the finish line.
 Pack your bag with special treats and or electrolyte drink that you know works for you!

 At the Aid stations you will find plenty of Hammer “HEED” and thanks to their support and Water.
 If you have a favorite drink that has protein please drop some bottles with that powder ready to go and fill.